PX4/PX4-Autopilot/nuttx/configs/README.txt

   an ARM Cortex-M3 MCU, the Luminary LM3S6918.
 This OS is built with the arm-elf toolchain*.
 STATUS:  This port is complete and mature.

+configs/ekk-lm3s9b96
+  TI/Stellaris EKK-LM3S9B96 board.
+This board is based on the an EKK-LM3S9B96 which is a Cortex-M3.

 configs/ez80f0910200kitg
   ez80Acclaim!
 Microcontroller.
 This port use the Zilog ez80f0910200kitg development kit, eZ80F091 part, and the Zilog ZDS-II Windows command line